fabric-testbed/fabrictestbed-extensions/CONTRIBUTING.md

 $ pip install tox
 ```

-Unit tests can be run like so, using [tox]:
+Unit tests can be run like so:

 ```console
 $ tox